accoffin12/-streaming-05-smart-smoker/README.md

                     message = (f"{smoker_queue} Reading = Date: {date_split}, Time: {time_split}; temp: {smoker_temp} deg F.").encode()
                     send_message(host, "01-smoker", message)
 ```
 Another exception handler was added in case the CSV file could not be found, or there was a value error.
+The CSV file does contain a Header Row, this was handled within the code.
+If we were to call float("Channel1") in the beginning, which is not a float value, without skipping the header we would receive an error stating that the input was not the expected data type.
+So with this particular code, the line was skipped in the reader using `header = next(reader)`.

 # 8. Running Producer
-To run the Producer open a terminal in VS Code, in this case we won't have to worry about a Consumer, so don't panic when we only see the print messages. **Before Running Producer, make sure RabbitMQ is running, it will not work if it isn't.**
+To run the Producer open a terminal in VS Code, in this case, we won't have to worry about a Consumer, so don't panic when we only see the print messages. **Before Running Producer, make sure RabbitMQ is running, it will not work if it isn't.**

 Once in the terminal type command:
 `python temp_producerV1.py`